Mossy1022/RepoTest/README.md

 - getConnectionStateModel()

-  Lets you know if the website being routed to does not respond or emits an error
+  Lets you know if the website being routed to does not respond or emits an error.
+Does not check if the current device has internet connection.

 - getLoginCheckedStateModel()